 As consumers continue to juggle priorities at home and work amidst the pandemic, their expectations have gone through the roof.
 Time is precious and they are willing to indulge provided you anticipate their needs and fulfill them in the most efficient manner.
 As Kate Leggett, vice president and principal analyst at Forrester Research recently wrote, “Customers expect more from customer service organizations.
 They expect you to value their time, to make engagement easy, and to deliver answers and resolutions in a highly personal manner and in the context of their actions and journeys.”

 Clearly, AI and automation have become customer service fundamentals of the modern age.
 Chatbot conversations, automated answers, customization are all driving factors.
-The AI-powered BMW factory in Germany stands testimony to the growing popularity of AI.
+The AI-powered BMW factory in Germany stands testimony to the growing popularity of AI in the retail industry.
 The company has leveraged it well not only to ensure flawless perfection in its production processes but to also achieve 100% reliability for the cars that roll out from this particular setup.

 Veritone’s The State of Artificial Intelligence in 2020 report predicts groundbreaking advances in machine learning and AI and expects 75% of commercial enterprise applications to use AI by 2021.